Berberis thunbergii atropurpurea ‘Rose Glow’

 This group contains plants with leaves in the red to purple-red range.
 All develop most intense color in sun.

-Grows 4–6 ft. tall and wide.
+Grows to 4–6 ft. tall and wide.
 New foliage is marbled with bronzy red and pinkish white, deepening to rose and bronze with age.
 For best color, plant in full sun or lightest shade.

 Compact, mounding to 4 ft. high and at least as wide.
 Large, dark purple-red leaves.